fsprojects/FSharp.Data/CONTRIBUTING.md

-Contributing to F# Data
+Contributing to FSharp.Data
 =======================

-This page should provide you with some basic information if you're thinking about contributing to the F# Data package.
-It gives a brief summary of the library structure, how type providers are written and how the F# Data library handles multi-targeting (to make the providers available for Desktop as well as Portable libraries).
+This page should provide you with some basic information if you're thinking about contributing to the FSharp.Data package.
+It gives a brief summary of the library structure, how type providers are written and how the FSharp.Data package handles multi-targeting (to make the providers available for Desktop as well as Portable libraries).

- * This page can be edited by sending a pull request to F# Data on GitHub, so if you learn something when playing with F# Data, please record your [findings here](https://github.com/fsharp/FSharp.Data/blob/master/CONTRIBUTING.md)!
+ * This page can be edited by sending a pull request to FSharp.Data on GitHub, so if you learn something when playing with FSharp.Data, please record your [findings here](https://github.com/fsharp/FSharp.Data/blob/master/CONTRIBUTING.md)!

  * If you want to discuss a feature (a good idea!), or if you want to look at